ollikehy/jafa/documentation/rootdocument.md

 #### In the near future

-* Frontend walking skeleton
-* Docker-compose
-* Database schemas
+* Database schemas with attributes
 * Registration
 * Adding exercises
 * Adding workouts